fast finetune model or load finetuned parameter before test if fast_finetune == True: ft_loader, _ = load_data( subset_len=1024, train=False, batch_size=batch_size, sample_method=None, data_dir=args.data_dir, model_name=model_name) if quant_mode == 'calib': quantizer.fast_finetune(evaluate, (quant_m

 The AdaQuant algorithm 1 uses a small set of unlabeled data.
 It not only calibrates the activations but also finetunes the weights.
-The Vitis AI quantizer implements this algorithm and under the alias "fast finetuning".
+The Vitis AI quantizer implements this algorithm and call it "fast finetuning" or "advanced calibration."
 Though slightly slower, fast finetuning can achieve better performance than quantize calibration.
-Similar to QAT, each run of fast finetuning may produce a different result.
+Similar to quantize finetuning, each run of fast finetuning produces a different result.

 Fast finetuning does not train the model, and only needs a limited number of iterations.
-For classification models on the Imagenet dataset, 5120 images are enough in experiment.
-Data annotation information is not needed in fast finetuning flow, so data without annotation can be input and it still works fine.
+For classification models on Imagenet dataset, 1000 images are enough.
 Fast finetuning only needs some modification based on the model evaluation script.
 There is no need to set up the optimizer for training.
 To use fast finetuning, a function for model forwarding iteration is needed and will be called during fast finetuning.
 Re-calibration with the original inference code is recommended.

 You can find a complete example in the open source example.